 Leucadendrons are stunningly colorful plants native to South Africa but capable of growing around the world.
-They are known for their low maintenance tendencies and bright colors, making them a great choice for hot weather, drought prone gardens.
+They are known for their low-maintenance tendencies and bright colors, making them a great choice for hot weather and drought-prone gardens.
 Keep reading to learn more about Leucadendron care and how to grow a Leucadendron plant.

-Each stalk of the plant is topped with a large inflorescence – the flower itself is relatively small, while the brightly colored “petals” are actually bracts, or modified leaves.
-These inflorescences can sometimes reach 12 inches (30 cm.) in diameter.
+Each stalk of the plant is topped with a large inflorescence – the flower itself is relatively small, while the brightly colored “petals” are actually bracts or modified leaves.
+These inflorescences can sometimes reach 12 inches (30.5 cm.) in diameter.

 If you live outside their hardiness area, it may be possible to grow Leucadendron in a container that can be overwintered indoors or simply treat the plant as an annual in the garden.